-Fleas use an anticoagulant to keep your blood from clotting, so they can get it.
-That is what your body is reacting to, which causes the itching.
+When they bite you, fleas use an anticoagulant to keep your blood from clotting, so they can get an uninterrupted supply of it.
+That is what your body is reacting to, which causes the itching after a flea bite.
 How much do they consume?
-72 female fleas can consume 1 ml of blood per day.
+Well, 72 female fleas can consume 1 ml of blood per day.

 Why Arrow Exterminators?

 Contact Arrow Exterminators and our flea control experts will help stop the itch.
 Contact Arrow Exterminators and our flea control experts will eliminate every one of these blood-sucking pests that is bothering you and your family.
 We know you work hard to keep your home, family and pests safe and we want to help you protect them from these disgusting, disease carrying pests.
 We can also eliminate fleas from commercial properties of any size.
 You can count on the Oklahoma flea control experts to meet all your flea elimination needs.
 At Arrow Exterminators we know how to get rid of these annoying pests and address all your pest control needs.
 We are always “Aiming to Please” our customers and we want to bring our over 60 years of pest control expertise to work for you.
 You can schedule a free, no-obligation evaluation on our website or you can call us to talk about your flea problems and schedule a service appointment.
 You can also reach out to us on social media for more pest prevention tips and tricks.
 We are on Twitter, Google+ and Facebook.